blaze-slider/blaze-slider/website/docs/api/BlazeSlider.md

 # BlazeSlider

-BlazeSlider is a constructor function which is used for initializing the slider on a `div.blaze-slider` element
+BlazeSlider is a constructor function that is used for initializing the slider on a `div.blaze-slider` element

 ```typescript
 new BlazeSlider(